aunz/bikeshare/README.md

 ![](graph/ride_day_of_week.png)

 By day of the month
-* Most popular is on the 10th (55529 trips), a big spike compared to the 9th 🤔?
+* Most popular is on the 10th (55529 trips), a big spike compared to the 9th 🤔? (there are many missing data from 1st to 10th)
 * Least popular is on the 1st (9681 trips)

 ![](graph/ride_day_of_month.png)